Candidate: Thirupathaiah Vasantam

 Supervisor(s): Mazumdar, Ravi R.

-To analyze the impact of a load balancing policy, we need to develop models for the system dynamics.
+To analyze the impact of a load balancing policy, we need to develop models for the system's dynamics.
 In this dissertation, we show that one can construct useful Markovian models.
 For occupancy based randomized routing policies, due to complex inter-dependencies between servers, an exact analysis is mostly intractable.
 However, we show that the multi-server systems that have an occupancy based randomized load balancing policy are examples of weakly interacting particle systems.
 In these systems, servers are interacting particles whose states lie in an uncountable state space.
 We develop a mean-field analysis to understand a server's behavior as the number of servers becomes large.
-We show that under certain assumptions, as the number of servers increases, the sequence of empirical measure-valued Markov processes which model the system dynamics converges to a deterministic measure-valued process referred to as the mean-field limit.
+We show that under certain assumptions, as the number of servers increases, the sequence of empirical measure-valued Markov processes which model the systems' dynamics converges to a deterministic measure-valued process referred to as the mean-field limit.
 We observe that the mean-field equations correspond to the dynamics of the distribution of a non-linear Markov process.
-A consequence of having the mean-field limit is that under minor and natural assumptions on the initial states of severs, any finite set of servers can shown to be independent of each other as the number of servers goes to infinity.
+A consequence of having the mean-field limit is that under minor and natural assumptions on the initial states of severs, any finite set of servers can be shown to be independent of each other as the number of servers goes to infinity.
 Furthermore, the mean-field limit approximates each server's distribution in the transient regime when the number of servers is large.

-A salient feature of loss and processor sharing systems in the setting where their time evolution can be modeled by reversible Markov processes is that their stationary occupancy distribution is insensitive to the type of job length distribution, but it depends only on the average job length.
+A salient feature of loss and processor sharing systems in the setting where their time evolution can be modeled by reversible Markov processes is that their stationary occupancy distribution is insensitive to the type of job length distribution; it depends only on the average job length.
 This property does not hold when the number of servers is finite in our context due to lack of reversibility.
-We however show that he fixed-point of the mean-field is insensitive to the job length distributions for all occupancy based randomized load balancing policies when the fixed-point is unique for job lengths that have exponential distributions.
+We show however that the fixed-point of the mean-field is insensitive to the job length distributions for all occupancy based randomized load balancing policies when the fixed-point is unique for job lengths that have exponential distributions.
 We also provide some deeper insights into the relationship between the mean-field and the distributions of servers and the empirical measure in the stationary regime.

-Finally, we address the accuracy of mean-field approximations.
-We address the case of loss models.
+Finally, we address the accuracy of mean-field approximations in the case of loss models.
 To do so we establish a functional central limit theorem under the assumption that the job lengths have exponential distributions.
 We show that a suitably scaled fluctuation of the stochastic empirical process around the mean-field converges to an Ornstein-Uhlenbeck process.
 Our analysis is also valid for the Halfin-Whitt regime in which servers are critically loaded.
 We then exploit the functional central limit theorem to quantify the error between the actual blocking probability of the system with a large number of servers and the blocking probability obtained from the fixed-point of the mean-field.
-Under the Halfin-Whitt regime, the error is of the order inverse square root of the number of servers.
+In the Halfin-Whitt regime, the error is of the order inverse square root of the number of servers.
 On the other hand, for light load regime, the error is smaller than the inverse square root of the number of servers.

 200 University Avenue West